Wonderful Western Port

 Rocky Reefs comprises a small area in Western Port, but includes the intertidal and subtidal reefs at San Remo, which support a high diversity of one invertebrate group, opisthobranchs (sea-slugs and seahares), which are listed as a threatened community.
 Crawfish Rock, although small, is considered especially diverse: 600 species have been documented at this site: 130 algae, 150 sponges, 50 hydroids, 180 bryozoans and 80 ascidians (Shapiro 1975).
 In addition, the rare hydroid Ralpharia coccinea is found at Crawfish Rock and may be endemic to Western Port.

 Mangroves and saltmarsh are vital to Western Port’s character and abundance.
 Mangrove roots and pneumatophores (aerial roots) provide habitat and food for invertebrates and fish and erosion protection for coasts and intertidal mudflats.
-Smythe (1842) found much of the shoreline of the bay covered in mangroves except the clay cliffs near Koo Wee Rup and parts of Phillip Island.
+A report by Smythe (1842) found much of the shoreline of the bay covered in mangroves except the clay cliffs near Koo Wee Rup and parts of Phillip Island.
 By the mid-1980s, only 40% of the mid shoreline around the bay supported mangroves.
-Losses have been caused by harvesting for soap manufacture, land reclamation near Hastings, and mangrove fringes appear more scattered and discontinuous along the western and southern shores of French Island and at Pioneer Bay (Figure 8.1).
+Losses have been caused by harvesting for soap manufacture, land reclamation near Hastings, and mangrove fringes appear more scattered and discontinuous along the western and southern shores of French Island and at Pioneer Bay.

 Mangrove recovery is occurring where sediment conditions have become more stable after a century of catchment changes that moved enormous quantities of eroded sediment into Western Port.
 Community-led work has seen mixed success in replanting mangrove seed and seedlings by hand along Western Port’s northern and eastern coasts.

 Recreational and economic values